 The best pack in our tests is the Osprey Sojourn Porter 46L due to its great organization, comfort, and ability to handle light and heavy loads.

-While several of these backpacks have multiple modes of carry, we also have a separate duffel bag review.
+While several backpacks have multiple carry modes, we also have a separate duffel bag review.
 Decided you'd rather have wheels?
 We've tested carry-on luggage and checked luggage (including wheeled duffel bags) to help you get there better.
-If you need several kinds of bags for your next adventure, we've rounded up and tested the best bags to travel with to help you out.
+If you need several kinds of bags for your next adventure, see our travel bag round-up.

 Editor's Note: We updated our travel backpack review on October 24, 2024, with the latest and greatest packs on the market, including new models from Thule and Osprey.